JonasGessner/JGProgressView/README.md

 Usage
 =====

-Set it up:
-==

-1. Add the following files to your project: JGProgressView.h, JGProgressView.m, Indeterminate@2x.png, Indeterminate.png
+1. Add the following files to your project: JGProgressView.h, JGProgressView.m, Indeterminate@@2x.png, Indeterminate.png

 2. #import "JGProgressView.h"

-It is used like a UIProgressView (its a UIProgressView subclass so its obvious)
+#####It is used like a UIProgressView (its a UIProgressView subclass so its obvious)

-To make the Progress View indeterminate simply set the 'isIndeterminate' property to YES
+#####To make the Progress View indeterminate simply set the 'isIndeterminate' property to YES

-You can adjust the animation speed by setting the Progress Bar's animationSpeed property.
+#####You can adjust the animation speed by setting the Progress Bar's animationSpeed property.
 The value is limited from 0.0 to 1.0.

-Short demonstration:
+####Short demonstration:

 	JGProgressView *p = [[JGProgressView alloc] initWithFrame:CGRectMake(100, 100, 200, 9)];
 	p.progress = 0.5;